SamiAibeche/wp/readme.md

 ```
-Please create a database and update these lines in wp-config.php
+Please create a database and add wp-config.php file with these lines :

 /** The name of the database for WordPress */
 define('DB_NAME', 'yourdbname');